Streaming Services vs Xfinity Cable Services

 Streamable video content, like that offered through Hulu and Netflix, continues to rise in popularity.
 According to a new study from Forrester, by 2025, half of consumers younger than age 32 won’t pay for a cable subscription.
 These “cord-cutters” and “cord-nevers” want their shows and channels whenever and wherever they are.

 Streaming services have their fair share of advantages.
 The most prominent benefit is price.
 Some streaming options, like Netflix and Hulu, are much more cost-effective than basic cable packages — running anywhere from $8 to $15 per month.
-Sling TV is slightly more expensive, starting at $20 per month, but it also offers total access to around 20 basic cable channels.
+Sling TV is slightly more expensive, starting at $20 per month, but it also offers total access to over 30 channels.

 Beyond the fact that individual streaming services cost less than cable, cancellation fees aren’t a part of the equation.
 Consumers aren’t subject to the same terms and conditions found with cable.
 There are no contracts, simply subscriptions.
 Users can purchase and cancel their accounts when and if they wish.

 Streaming also offers high levels of convenience, allowing users access to shows wherever they have Internet.
 And with new devices like the Google Chromecast, users aren’t confined to streaming on small screens, either — they can easily broadcast streamed media from their connected device onto any screen with an HDMI input.

 Streaming services don’t offer as much variety as cable — there isn’t a one-to-one exchange in terms of shows and channel lineups.
 For consumers who want regular access to sports channels or have to know who wore what to the Oscars, that lack of access can be a deal breaker.

 Additionally, streaming video relies on an Internet connection.
 For subscribers enrolled in a slower DSL service — or even a lower tier cable Internet package — viewing capabilities may be limited.
 If the Internet connection can’t handle the load, the show quality will deteriorate.